flutter/engine/impeller/docs/specialization_constants.md

 # Specialization Constants

+A specialization constant is a named variable that contains a value that contains a known constant value at runtime, but not when the shader is authored.
+These variables are bound to specific values when the shader is compiled on application start up and allow the backend to perform optimizations such as branch elimination and constant folding.

 Specialization constants have two possible benefits when used in a shader:

   * Improving performance, by removing branching and conditional code.
   * Code organization/size, by removing the number of shader source files required.

-These goals are interrrelated, we can always reduce the number of shaders by creating ubershaders.
-Or we can reduce branching by adding more shader variants.
-Specialization constants provide a happy medium where the source files would be highly reptitive.
+These goals are related: The number of shaders can be reduce by adding runtime branching to create more generic shaders.
+Alternatively, branching can be reduced by adding more specialized shader variants.
+Specialization constants provide a happy medium where the source files can be combined with branching but done so in a way that has no runtime cost.

 ## Example Usage